superfly/docs/app-guides/multiple-processes.html.md

 Furthermore, note that under the `[[services]]` section, we define a service for process `web`.
 The `processes = [...]` section is like a filter - it will apply only to the processes listed.

 See the [announcement post](https://community.fly.io/t/preview-multi-process-apps-get-your-workers-here/2316) for more details on scaling with multiple processes.
 Also note that it's a bit finnicky - it's best to create *new* apps with multiple processes.
 Adding them on top of existing apps (or removing them from apps that are using them) may cause some confusion.
 We're working on it!

-Now let's talk about running multiple processes within one app, as promised!

 ### Just Use Bash